 The Hollywood of Morocco

-Both studios offer very reasonably-priced tours, but if you’re a serious film buff and interested in a longer overnight visit, accommodation is available at the nearby Oscar Hotel.
+Both studios offer tours.
+If you’re a serious film buff, stay overnight at the nearby Oscar Hotel.

 The Door of the Desert